PoC-dev/lpd-pdfif/README.md

 ## Bugs, current state.
 It's basically working, but it's crude.
 Many values are hard coded which should be read from a configuration file.
 Error recovery is minimal.
-Manpage isn't installed by default.
 I'm releasing it in it's current state because I think it could benefit some people anyway.

 Patches to get rid of those FIXMEs in the code are welcome.
 Send by email to poc@pocnet.net, provide pull requests, or ask for write access to the